How did black cats become associated with bad luck, and with Halloween traditions?

 But where did the superstition of these beautiful animals come from?
 Anyone who lives with a cat knows how fortunate they are to have a cat in their life — so why are they considered unlucky?

 The ancient Egyptians honored cats of every color.
 Cats were mighty and strong, and held sacred.
-Two of the most amazing goddesses in the Egyptian pantheon were Bast and Sekhmet, worshiped as long ago as 3000 b.c.e.
+Two of the most amazing goddesses in the Egyptian pantheon were Bast and Sekhmet, worshipped as long ago as 3000 b.c.e.
 Family cats were adorned with jewelry and fancy collars, and even had pierced ears.
 If a cat died, the entire family went into mourning, and sent the cat off to the next world with a great ceremony.
 For thousands of years, the cat held a position of divinity in Egypt.

 The Witch’s Familiar:

 Around the time of the Middle Ages, the cat became associated with witches and witchcraft.
-Around the late 1300′s, a group of witches in France were accused of worshiping the Devil in the form of a cat.
+Around the late 1300′s, a group of witches in France were accused of worshipping the Devil in the form of a cat.
 It may be because of the cat’s nocturnal nature that it became connected to witches — after all, night time was the time they held their meetings, as far as the church was concerned.

 Around the time of World War Two, when the American tradition of Halloween as trick-or-treat time really got underway, cats became a big part of the holiday decoration.
 This time around, however, they were considered a good luck charm — a black cat at your door would scare away any evil critters that might come a’calling.